 Even though designing of stimuli-responsive interfaces helps to control and regulate (bio)molecular interactions and eventually signal outputs, when the system involves many different inputs including different molecules or different reaction conditions, the overall system requires programming of each individual input and condition by segregating and/or putting all the parameters in order to maximise performance.
 However, current approaches are insufficient to satisfy these requirements.
 Recent studies, especially in the area of biotechnology, show that there is an obvious need to develop such systems with an ability to rearrange, control and order their functions.
 The programmable approach provides many opportunities to biotechnologists who specialize in artificial biological systems, such as mimicking living cells.
 It is well known that in nature, living reactions are naturally programmed, and attempts to construct artificial biological systems have generally resulted in vastly inferior performance.
 Because of this, in addition to advancement in the area of biotechnology to reach the target of the artificial biological system, the idea of biocomputing and/or programming is necessary.

 DNA-sensors based Surface Plasmon Resonance

-For this project, we have mainly worked on DNA hybridization on gold surface by using microcontact printing method and characterization of surface with imagining surface plasmon resonance.
-In this work, we perform micro-contact printing of single-strended DNA molecules on gold surface and tried to sense hybridization by flowing complementary and non-complementary DNA solutions.
-Finally, we characterized the surface of gold based on change in optical properties using imagining surface plasmon resonance (i-SPR) method.
+For this project, we have mainly worked on DNA hybridization on the gold surface by using a microcontact printing method and characterization of the surface with imagining surface plasmon resonance.
+In this work, we perform micro-contact printing of single-stranded DNA molecules on the gold surface and tried to sense hybridization by flowing complementary and non-complementary DNA solutions.
+Finally, we characterized the surface of gold based on the change in optical properties using imagining surface plasmon resonance (i-SPR) method.